Gepardec/microprofile-training/docs/js-components.md

 `registerClickListenerPreventDefault`
 registers a function to the `click` event on a DOM element and prevents the default event invocation.

-Usage

 ````javascript
 mp.registerClickListenerPreventDefault(myElement, (event) => onClick());
 ````

 ### httpClient

-A simple http client wrapping the javascript fetch api.
+A simple http client wrapping the Javascript fetch api.

 Take a look at [MDN Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) to learn how to work with promises.